manuel-di-iorio/react-wrap-webcomponent/README.md

 ### Docs

-Objects and arrays to the custom element will be available on the custom element 'data' property.
+Objects and arrays to pass to the web component will be available on the element 'data' property.

 Example: